pangqiao/study/Linux/Debug/bcc/00-code/simple/README.md

 		BPF_PROG_TYPE_PERF_EVENT,

-	insns: 	is pointer to ”struct bpf_insn" which has bpf instruction to be executed by in-kernel bpf VM.
+	insns: 	is pointer to "struct bpf_insn" which has bpf instruction to be executed by in-kernel bpf VM.

 	insn_cnt: total number of instructions present at insns.